Francisley Bueno

 Francisley Trueba Bueno (born March 5, 1981) is a Cuban former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Atlanta Braves and Kansas City Royals and in Korea Professional Baseball for the Hanwha Eagles.
+He played in Major League Baseball (MLB) for the Atlanta Braves and Kansas City Royals and in the KBO League for the Hanwha Eagles.
 He is a childhood friend of Yunel Escobar and Brayan Peña, who was also a 2012 player on the Kansas City Royals.

 Career

 Atlanta Braves

-Bueno, a Cuban defector, was signed as a free agent by the Atlanta Braves and assigned to Double-A Mississippi for 2006.
+Bueno, a Cuban defector, was signed as a free agent by the Atlanta Braves and assigned to the Double–A Mississippi Braves for 2006.
 In 17 games for Mississippi, he had a 3.60 earned run average (ERA) and 84 strikeouts.
-He started 2007 with Mississippi again, but received a late-season promotion to Triple-A Richmond.
+He started 2007 with Mississippi again, but received a late-season promotion to the Triple–A Richmond Braves.

-After beginning 2008 with Triple-A Richmond, Bueno was called up to the majors on August 3 and made his debut on August 13, during which he nearly hit Alfonso Soriano in the chin, only innings after Soriano show-boated after hitting a long fly ball off Bueno, jumping and celebrating out of the box, only to be left with a single as the ball bounced off the left field wall.
+After beginning 2008 with Triple–A Richmond, Bueno was called up to the majors on August 3 and made his debut on August 13, during which he nearly hit Alfonso Soriano in the chin, only innings after Soriano show-boated after hitting a long fly ball off Bueno, jumping and celebrating out of the box, only to be left with a single as the ball bounced off the left field wall.
 Bueno was ejected, along with bench coach Chino Cadahia.
 A day later, Bueno was given a fine and three-day suspension by Major League Baseball.
 Bueno will appeal the fine and suspension, and will only have to serve his final sentence once he returns to the Major Leagues.
 The situation escalated in the final game of the Braves-Cubs series, when Ted Lilly hit Escobar, prompting a shouting match between the two, and the benches and bullpens to clear, but no fight took place, nor ejections made.

 Hanwha Eagles

-On August 5, 2010, Bueno was signed to a deal lasting until the end of the season with Hanwha Eagles of South Korea.
+On August 5, 2010, Bueno signed a contract lasting until the end of the season with the Hanwha Eagles of the KBO League.